What Does the Phenomenon Based Learning Process Look Like?

 Keys to Successfully Develop Phenomenon Based Learning

-After 3 years of working with this multidisciplinary type of learning some important points during the planning of a new phenomenon based learning unit to consider are:
+After 3 years of working with this multidisciplinary type of learning some important points during the planning of a new phenomenon based learning unit to consider are:- Choose a phenomena from the real world to which students can relate.

 - Present the phenomena in a very broad way to avoid any constraints to its study.